Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 \subsection{Discussion and Open problems}

-\paragraph{Tighter hyperbolic Chernoff bound?} Our current result has a worse dependence on the variance $\sigma^2$ than the matrix Chernoff bound \cite{tro15}.
+In this paper, we initiate the study of concentration with respect to the hyperbolic spectral norm, and we generalize several classical concentration and anti-concentration results to the hyperbolic polynomial setting.
+Our results are closely related to the discrepancy theory and pseudorandomness.
+We provide some open problems in below. \ifdefined\isarxiv \paragraph{Tighter hyperbolic Chernoff bound?} \else \paragraph*{Tighter hyperbolic Chernoff bound?} \fi Our current result has a worse dependence on the variance $\sigma^2$ than the matrix Chernoff bound \cite{tro15}.
 Can we match the results when $h=\det(X)$?
 We note that there is a limitation for using the techniques like Golden-Thompson inequality and Lieb's theorem, which were used in \cite{o09, t12} to improve the original matrix Chernoff bound \cite{aw02}, to tighten our result.
 Because for any symmetric matrix $X$, we can define a mapping such that $\phi(X)$'s eigenvalues are the $p$-th power of $X$'s eigenvalues for any $p>0$, where the mapping is just $X^p$.
 However, we cannot find such a mapping for vectors with respect to the hyperbolic eigenvalues.
 Some new techniques may be required to get a hyperbolic Chernoff bound matching the matrix results.